top of page

 • Blood vessels constrict when cold and they dilate when warm.

-• Spare haemoglobin for oxygen transport and storage is liberated from the spleen several minutes into hard exercise.
+• Spare haemoglobin for oxygen transport is liberated from the spleen several minutes into hard exercise.
 This release of extra blood into the circulation may be partly behind what is called "second wind".

 • If blood flow is compromised due to atherosclerosis.
-The heart must pump harder to get blood to the working muscles and there can be a lengthy time lag in getting a good flow of blood back to the heart.
+The heart must pump harder to get blood to the working muscles, and there can be a lengthy time lag in getting a good flow of blood back to the heart.
 So the heart ends up working harder than ever to pump while the refilling of the heart between beats may be poor.
 This is why older athletes often find fast starts difficult to handle.

-• Imbalances and deficiencies in minerals (Mg, Ca, Na and K) may lead to electrical disturbances during extreme exercise.
+• Imbalances and deficiencies in minerals (Mg, Ca, Na, and K) may lead to electrical disturbances during extreme exercise.
 Think of the role of these minerals in preventing and alleviating muscle cramps.
-The hardest working muscle in your body is your heart and what do you think will happen if it goes into a cramp?
+The hardest-working muscle in your body is your heart, and what do you think will happen if it goes into a cramp?

 A special note about caffeine and similar drugs